SathishMG-23/Impact_of_Car_Features-Microsoft_Excel-Microsoft_Power_BI/README.md

 # Impact_of_Car_Features-Microsoft_Excel-Microsoft_Power_BI

 ## Project Description
-The automotive industry has been rapidly evolving over the past few decades, with a growing focus on fuel efficiency, environmental sustainability, and technological innovation.
-With increasing competition among manufacturers and a changing consumer landscape, it has become more important than ever to understand the factors that drive consumer demand for cars.
+I'm excited to share my latest data analytics project where I explored the automotive industry, focusing on factors that drive consumer demand for cars.
+By leveraging my skills in Microsoft Excel, Power BI, and PowerPoint, I was able to derive actionable insights that can optimize pricing and product development decisions for maximum profitability.

 ## Objective
-The client has asked How can a car manufacturer optimize pricing and product development decisions to maximize profitability while meeting consumer demand?
+To understand how a car manufacturer can optimize pricing and product development decisions to maximize profitability while meeting consumer demand.

-## Approach
+## Key Insights
-This problem could be approached by analyzing the relationship between a car's features, market category, and pricing, and identifying which features and categories are most popular among consumers and most profitable for the manufacturer.
+Brand Popularity: 'Ford', 'BMW', and 'Audi' lead the way, while 'Genesis' and 'Spyker' trail behind.
+Fuel Type: 'Flex-fuel (unleaded/E85)' and 'natural gas' engines are top favorites.
+Engine HP: Most popular HP ranges from 650-700, despite no direct correlation with popularity.
+Transmission: 'DIRECT_DRIVE' transmissions reign supreme.
+Driven Wheels: 'Four-wheel drive' is the preferred choice.
+Doors: 3-door vehicles top the charts in popularity.
+Vehicle Size & Style: 'Large' vehicles and 'Passenger Vans' are most sought after.
+Mileage: High mileage correlates with popularity.
+Price Range: Most popular cars fall in the 6 Lakhs to 6.5 Lakhs range.
+Market Category: 'Diesel' and 'Flex Fuel' categories dominate.

+### This project has honed my skills in data cleaning, wrangling, and visualization, and I'm eager to bring these insights to a dynamic team as a Data Analyst.
+# Thank You